 A Guide To All Mediums

 Many times it comes down to budget, but if that's not the case, it can sometimes be a hard task to choose the right medium and style for your portrait.
-I have created a simple guide to help you choose medium and style.
+I have created a simple guide to help you choose medium.

 If you would like my professional opinion about which medium & style would suit your photos, do not hesitate to email them at any time.
-I paint portraits in both detailed and painterly styles, view the differences below.
+I paint portraits in several different mediums, view the differences below.

-Oils are suitable for any realistic or painterly representation.
-When painting detailed, I spend a lot of time layering paint and allowing it to dry between stages.
+Oils are suitable for any realistic representation.
+I spend a lot of time layering paint and allowing it to dry between stages.
 I also focus on all parts that makes a realistic painting and my biggest inspiration is Rembrandt.

-When painting in a painterly style, I focus mainly on color harmony, light and expression.
+When painting in oil, I focus on everything that matters; color harmony, light, expression and detail.

 Pastel paintings are suitable for any realistic scene.
 Everything from head studies, bull bodies and fully painted backgrounds can be created.